telerik/kendo-ui-core/docs/web/gantt/overview.md

             }
         }

+> **Important**
-> All `kendo.data.GanttDependency` fields must be listed when using `schema.model.fields`.
-The fields which represents the `id` of the event must also be set via `schema.model.id`.
+> List all `kendo.data.GanttDependency` fields when using the `schema.model.fields`.
+Set the fields which represent the `id` of the event via the `schema.model.id`.

-## Columns
+### Columns

-The columns in the treelist section of the Kendo UI Gantt can be idividually configured.
+The columns in the Treelist section of the Kendo UI Gantt can be idividually configured.
 The following configuration options are supported:

-- field - the field from the task model which will be used to populate the column
+- `field` - the field from the task model which will be used to populate the column.
-- title - the header text of the column
+- `title` - the header text of the column.
-- sortable - whether the column can be sorted or not
+- `sortable` - whether the column can be sorted, or not.
-- editable - whether the column can be edited or not
+- `editable` - whether the column can be edited, or not.
-- width - the width of the column
+- `width` - the width of the column.
-- format - the format in which the data in the column is represented in.
+- `format` - the format in which the data in the column is represented.

 To configure individual columns use the [views](/api/web/gantt#configuration-columns) option:

-### Example - configure gantt columns
+###### Example - configure Gantt columns

     <div id="gantt"></div>
     <script>